 - The shutdown error from OneDrive can be caused by a variety of reasons, but the most common are a corrupted file, or an incorrect setting.

 - In order to fix the OneDrive shutdown error, you will have to check all settings, including the security permissions of your OneDrive folder.

-- If you want to find more useful guides in this category, check out our site's detailed OneDrive section.
+- If you want to find more useful guides in this category, please visit our OneDrive section.

 The OneDrive error on shutdown problem has been encountered by a wide range of users with different computer configurations.